croqaz/cameras-db/README.md

-# cameras-db
+# Cameras-db

-A list of DSLR and Mirrorless cameras
+A list of DSLR and Mirrorless 📷 📸